 Frederick Douglass was the most photographed American of the 19th Century.
 He self-consciously used photography to advance his emancipatory politics.
-His biography is closely connected to the birth of photography – he escaped slavery in 1838, a year before Henry Fox Talbot delivered the first photographic image.
+His biography is closely connected to the birth of photography – he escaped slavery in 1838, a year before the declared invention of photography.

 During his tour of Scotland in 1846, Frederick Douglass called on the Free Church to ‘SEND BACK THE MONEY’ - the newly formed church had accepted funds from slave-owners in the USA.
 Douglass found support from the women of the Edinburgh Ladies Emancipation Society, who joined his campaign to break Scotland’s links with slavery.